alextongue/hrtf-pca/README.md

 # HRTF PCA

 Performs a principal component analysis (PCA) on a set of head-related transfer functions (HRTFs).
-It reconstructs 128-pt HRTF's from the UC Davis CIPIC dataset from 1 (128x data reduction) base to 128 bases (no data reduction).
+It's set up to reconstruct 128-pt HRTF's from the UC Davis CIPIC dataset from 1 (128x data reduction) base to 128 bases (no data reduction), but you can change the code to accommodate different FFT sizes, databases, decompositions, etc.

 ## Instructions
 1. Download this repository.